0xmycf/Advent-of-code/2024/day03/readme.md

 solve q memory input =
   let (q', (rest, char)) = δ'' q input in let newMemory = case q' of
-        Q3 | Just c <- char -> memory {q3num = memory.q3num <> [c]}
+        -- If we're in Q3 and have read a char, then we upate the Memory Q3 | Just c <- char -> memory {q3num = memory.q3num <> [c]}
-        Q5 | Just c <- char -> memory {q5num = memory.q5num <> [c]}
+        -- If we're in Q5 and have read a char, then we upate the Memory Q5 | Just c <- char -> memory {q5num = memory.q5num <> [c]}
+        -- If we end up in Q0 and have read a char (')') we -- will try to update the sum using the helper 'addNumbers' defined above.
         Q0 | Just c <- char ->
           if not (null memory.q3num) && not (null memory.q5num)
             then addNumbers memory
             else memory {q3num = [], q5num = []}
-        Q0 | Nothing <- char -> memory {q3num = [], q5num = []}
+        -- If we did not find a ')', then we need to clear the state of the numbers Q0 | Nothing <- char -> memory {q3num = [], q5num = []}
+        -- nothing happens in any other case
         _ -> memory
   in solve q' newMemory rest
 ```